cactusbento/ULTRAUnNerf/README.md

 * Sharpshooter
     * Bounces - How many times the Sharpshooter Fire2 bounces.
-* Better Autoaim - Makes coins the highest priority target for the auto aim.
+* Better Autoaim - Makes coins and grenades the highest priority target for the auto aim.
     * Coin Only - Make the auto aim only target coins.
     * Grenades Only - Make the auto aim only target grenades(Core and Rocket).
         * The "Only" options can be used together.

+---

+Before you ask, yes, `Better Autoaim` makes railcoining and other coin tricks possible with 100% auto aim.